sheagcraig/auto_logout/README.md

 If the computer has a power schedule, and the machine is past the scheduled shutdown time, it will just shut down instead of reboot.

 There are a few variables that you can adjust to suit your environment:
 * You can set the number of seconds after which a system is considered to be idle.
 Edit the ```MAXIDLE``` constant at the top of autoLogout.py.
+(Configured for 30 minutes).
 * You can set the number of seconds a user has to cancel the auto logout.
 Edit the ```LO_TIMEOUT``` constant at the top of autoLogout.py.
+(Configured for 60 seconds).
 * You can change the interval after which the LaunchAgent runs.
 Just edit the ```StartInterval``` value in the org.da.autoLogout.plist file.
-It's configured here for every 5 minutes.
+(Configured for execution every 5 minutes).

 This is meant to be built with The Luggage, but can certainly be built in other ways.
 If you're happy to just use it as is, the releases section has a prebuilt package.